 But, the issue is that these aspects of SEO get nearly all the attention and often end up taking up all of your SEO time when they should be 10% of how you spend your time.

-Focus on adding value and making sure your site is better than the competition and you will see your site rise up the rankings.
+Focus on adding value and making sure your site is better than the competition and sensible promotion and you will see your site rise up the rankings.

 That is a wrap folks – any questions drop a comment below or get in touch – always happy to help! 🙂